-Students will study A level Mathematics and sit the exams at the end of Year 1.
-Having been successful with A Level Mathematics students will study A level Further Mathematics and sit the exams at the end of Year 2.
+Students will study A-level Mathematics and sit the exams at the end of Year 1.
+Having achieved at least a grad B in A-Level Mathematics students will study A-level Further Mathematics and sit the exams at the end of Year 2.

-Further mathematics is designed for students with an enthusiasm for mathematics, many of whom will go on to degrees in mathematics, engineering, the sciences and economics.
-It is both deeper and broader than A level mathematics.
-AS and A level further mathematics build from GCSE level and AS and A level mathematics.
-As well as building on algebra and calculus introduced in A level mathematics, the A level further mathematics core content introduces complex numbers and matrices, fundamental mathematical ideas with wide applications in mathematics, engineering, physical sciences and computing.
+Further Mathematics is designed for students with an enthusiasm for Mathematics, many of whom will go on to degrees in Mathematics, Engineering, the sciences and Economics.
+It is both deeper and broader than A-level Mathematics.
+A-level Further Mathematics builds from GCSE level and A-level Mathematics.
+As well as building on algebra and calculus introduced in A-level Mathematics, the A-level Further Mathematics core content introduces complex numbers and matrices, fundamental mathematical ideas with wide applications in Mathematics, Engineering, Physical Sciences and Computing.

 • Complex numbers